404Wolf/mdvalidate/srs.typ

 // Describe the purpose of this SRS and its intended audience.

-This SRS lays out the scope of our WebRTC android-in-the-browser project, its features, and the general architecture.
-The intended audience is both developers looking to contribute, and potential API consumers of the project.
+This SRS lays out the scope of a Markdown validation and templating tool, mdvalidate.
+The goal of this document is to motivate the need for such a tool, explain what exists and why there is currently no equivalent, and outline the general shape that the project will take.

 == Document Conventions // wolf